-WLD 102 ARC/GMAW Welding for Automotive Technicians (11/22)2

-This course covers the fundamentals of the GMAW process for welding carbon steel, stainless steel and aluminum.
+WLD 102 ARC/GMAW Welding for Automotive Technicians (11/22)2 This course covers the fundamentals of the GMAW process for welding carbon steel, stainless steel and aluminum.
 Using these materials, the student will learn to run stringer beads, butt, lap and 'T' joints, in all positions with various modes of metal deposition and using different gasses.

 Prerequisite: Enrollment in automotive technology program

 WLD 103 Beginning AMT Welding 2 (11/22)Fundamentals of oxy-acetylene welding with carbon steel and aluminum, as well as brazing and braze welding with carbon steel; soldering with stainless steel, and carbon steel; Gas Tungsten Arc Welding (GTAW) with aluminum, stainless steel, and carbon steel.
-Practical knowledge of safety in the use and handling of the equipment and compressed gases will be stressed throughout the quarter.
+Practical knowledge of safety in the use and handling of the equipment and compressed gases will be stressed throughout the guarter.
 This course is FAA approved under 14 CFR Part 147.
 Prerequisite(s): Enrollment in AMT 151 or AMT 152

-WLD 110 Welding Theory I 5 (55/0)General view of industrial welding and cutting.
-Safety rules of oxy-fuel, electric cutting and welding, shielded metal arc welding principles and electrodes.
+WLD 110 Welding Theory I 5 (55/0)General introduction to industrial welding and cutting.
+Safety rules of oxy-fuel, electric welding processes, principles, and electrodes.